"Q: What do you get when you cross a snowman with a vampire ? A: Frostbite."

 Okay, I'm pretty sure there aren't any more cosmic rays here than in the rest of the world (maybe some more because of the altitude).
 You've heard about it because there are big cosmic rays detectors in various Antarctic stations thanks to the absence of ground radioactivity (4km thick of ice over a layer of old stable granite is a pretty good insulation against new radioactive basalts).

 What we get a lot of are solar wind particles converging near the poles thanks to the convergence of the magnetosphere.
 Those charged particles (electrons, etc...), in addition to causing stupendous auroras, can indeed flip random bits inside the memory of PCs, but most of them are stopped in the ionosphere.
 Just to be on the safe side I use ECC memories on high-end systems, but even so there are unexplained crashes.
-There might be other reasons for it, for instance with the higher altitude and low humidity the cooling isn't as efficient so the CPUs and drives run very hot (unless they are outside but that's another issue...).
+There might be other reasons for it, for instance with the higher altitude and low humidity the cooling isn't as efficient so the CPUs and drives run very hot (unless they are outside but then you have stronger issues...).
 Also there are sometimes power surges or outages combined with strong ground current putting a tremendous stress on power supplies.
 Anyway, my high-end dual Athlon machine, which I use to backup and analyze the data from all my experiments get one month of uptime on average, so it's far from a dire situation.

 What's the time in Dome C ?